Frequently Asked Questions

 Plus, each SMAA certified instructor sets up his or her own teaching curriculum.
 As long as this instruction adheres to the basic spirit and ethics of traditional budo, the SMAA will not be involved in the running of your dojo.
 SMAA members need not purchase dojo charters, there are no "SMAA franchises," and the SMAA does not take a percentage from members' schools.

-It is possible to bring SMAA Directors and Advisors, some of the highest ranking and most knowledgeable budo experts in the West, to your dojo for instruction.
+It is possible to bring SMAA Directors and Advisors, some of the highest ranking and most knowledgeable budo experts in Japan and the West, to your dojo for instruction.
 We can also help you to visit some of them for training.
-This is a rare chance to learn more about authentic Japanese budo and bujutsu from top authorities, who possess a superb command of English and understanding of the needs of Western students.
+This is a rare chance to learn more about authentic Japanese budo and koryu bujutsu from top authorities, most of whom possess a superb command of English and understanding of the needs of Western students.

-Since many of our leaders have close ties to Japan, we can offer members advice about travelling to this country, and in some cases, we can help you to make contact with legitimate dojo in Japan.
+Since many of our leaders have close ties to Japan, or live in Japan, we can offer members advice about traveling to this country; and in some cases, we can help you to make contact with legitimate dojo in Japan.
 In general, the SMAA works to further friendship and understanding between Western and Japanese martial arts enthusiasts.

 SMAA leaders are friendly and accessible.
-Send your questions about budo to our headquarters, and we will be happy to forward them to some of the most senior martial artists living outside of Japan.
+Send your questions about budo to our headquarters, and we will forward them to some of the most senior martial artists in and outside of Japan.
 Membership in the SMAA is an excellent way to make new and knowledge friends that share your interest in the traditional martial arts of Japan.
 Perhaps this is the association's greatest value.

 Who can join the SMAA?